adelphi-ed-tech/au-courses/courses/web-programming.md

 **EDT 603 _Programming web-based educational media_, Spring 2013**

+> Anyone who has lost track of time when using a computer knows the
+> propensity to dream, the urge to make dreams come true and the
+> tendency to miss lunch.<br>
+> **Tim Berners-Lee, inventor of the world wide web**

 **Description:** In this course students learn techniques of web programming to develop interactive, educational media.
 Using the Python programming language and web development technologies (HTML5,